Last updated November 15th, 2023.

 Chinese factories typically pay 50% greater costs for natural gas – and about the same amount more for their electricity.
 Of course, this translates to costlier global exports.

-Mexico also has free trade agreements covering 44 nations, the greatest number in the world, spanning Europe, Japan, and the United States.
+Mexico also has free trade agreements covering 50 countries, spanning Europe, Japan, and the United States.
 Doing business with Mexico is tax effective and convenient for some of the largest importers of Chinese products.

 Other benefits include Mexico’s availability of English speakers, ease of getting a work permit, a closer links to U.S. and European economies, a plentiful supply of qualified laborers, along with the Peso’s relative stability when compared to China’s Yuan.